Paley-Wiener theorems for a p-adic spherical variety: Bundles over tori

 There is a (real) point of $\mathfrak t$ in any neighborhood of zero which is in the kernel of $l_1$ but not on the zero set of $h$ (otherwise, $h$ would be divisible by $l_1$).
 Thus, in a neighborhood of that point the function is bounded by a constant times $l_1^{-1}$, and cannot be integrable. \end{proof}

-Finally, if $L_1, L_2$ are two vector bundles as above, then $\Hom(L_1,L_2)$ is also such a vector bundle, and we can talk about ``rational sections'' of that and ``linear poles'' for those sections.
+Finally, if $L_1, L_2$ are two vector bundles as above, then $\Hom(L_1,L_2)$ is also such a vector bundle, and we can talk about its rational sections, and linear poles for those sections.
 In particular, we have the following easy corollary of the previous lemma: